Lee Richardson (politician): Return to federal politics

-Resignation
+Resignation and post-parliamentary career

-On May 30, 2012 Richardson resigned from Parliament as the Member for Calgary Centre.
+On May 30, 2012, Richardson resigned from Parliament to accept an appointment as principal secretary to the Premier of Alberta.
 In his farewell speech he remarked to his colleagues that: "While we advocate for different ideas of Canada, we are all Canadians and we all love our country.
 We would all, I think, do well to remember that and leave the partisan furies at the water's edge."

 Ian MacDonald from the Montreal Gazette remarked that: "while leaders of all parties joined in personal tributes to Richardson, about 200 MPs lined up to shake his hand as he stood at his front-row seat by the door at the far end of the House.
 It was a good half-hour before he could leave the House.
 In four decades of attending the House, I’ve never seen anything quite like it."
 Similar sentiments were brought forward from the media noting Richardson's ability to be impartial to all sides in the House of Commons and in his riding office where he was willing to help all Calgarians.

+Richardson left the federal Conservative party when he resigned in 2012.
+His protégé Greg McLean won his former Calgary Centre seat in the 2019 federal election.
+Richardson supported Mark Carney in the 2025 Liberal Party of Canada leadership election and helped him fundraise.
+Afterwards, Carney's team sought to recruit him to run for the Liberals in Calgary Centre for the 2025 federal election, which Richardson declined, citing his political retirement and support of McLean.

+Community involvement

+Richardson served the Board of Southminster United Church; and continues to serve as a board member of the Calgary Homeless Foundation.
+He was Chair of the Advisory Board to the University of Calgary Institute for the Humanities and was on the faculty of the Banff Centre School of Management for ten years.